TechsCode-Team/UltraMotdWiki/overview/index.md

 <br>

 ## Contact
-You can communicate with our support team by joining our Patreon-Only **Discord**.
+You can communicate with our support team by joining our **[Discord](https://discord.gg/3JuHDm8)**.
+It is the only way we can give you support once you have verified your purchase.
 <br>

 ## What can you find on the wiki?